-How exactly does the eyes and the brain interpret and process different colors?
-How we see and interpret color is probably something that you have never really thought about before, we all take it for granted however it’s actually a very interesting and complex process.
+How exactly do the eyes and the brain interpret and process different colors?
+How we see and interpret color is probably something that we have never really thought about before.
+We all take it for granted.
+However, it’s actually a very interesting and complex process.

 The process of seeing color

-Light enters our retina, the light is absorbed by the photoreceptor cells which converts light to electrochemical signals.
-There are two types of electrochemical signals, we have Rods and Cones.
+Light enters our retina.
+The light is absorbed by the photoreceptor cells which convert light to electrochemical signals.
+There are two types of photoreceptor cells.
+We have Rods and Cones.
 Rods are situated on the outside of the retina and help us to see better at night, and they are also responsible for our peripheral vision.

 The cone cells are more in the center of the retina and allow for more focused vision, for example, viewing details and reading.
 Cones are also responsible for us being able to see different colors.

 Every color that exists is made up of a combination of the three main primary colors of light.
 These are, Red, Green and Blue (RGB).
 The reason why these three colors are the primary colors is because they are actually the only three colors that we can detect.

 A study conducted by Isaac Newton discovered that an object itself either absorbs or reflects color.
 White is a combination of all colors, because it reflects all colors.
 When you combine all the colors of the spectrum in light, it creates white.
-Black objects absorb all colors and doesn’t reflect any wavelengths/colors, so it’s the absence of any color reflected, this creates black.
-So a blue object is reflecting blue and absorbing all other colors.
+Black objects absorb all colors and don’t reflect any wavelengths/colors, so it’s the absence of any color reflected that creates black.
+So a blue object reflects blue and absorbs all other colors.
 You only see the reflected color or wavelength.

 Color blindness happens when there is a problem with one or more of the cone pigments which detect the different color wavelengths.
-The type of color blindness can range from mild to severe, complete or total color blindness does exist however it is very rare.
+The type of color blindness can range from mild to severe.
+Complete or total color blindness does exist, but it is very rare.

-Men are more prone to suffering with some sort of color blindness.
-Around 7 percent of men compared to only around 1 percent of women have trouble differentiating between and seeing different colors.
+Men are more prone to suffering from some sort of color blindness.
+Around seven percent of men, compared to only around one percent of women, have trouble differentiating between and seeing different colors.